-To obtain full information about the financial position, financial performance and cash flow of the Group as a whole by the users of these separate financial statements, the separate financial statements should be read and understood in the context of the information disclosed in the consolidated financial statements presented as at 31 December 2016 by the ultimate reporting entity, Energetický a průmyslový holding, a.s. seated at Příkop 843/4, 602 00 Brno, Czech Republic.
+To obtain full information about the financial position, financial performance and cash flow of the Group as a whole by the users of these separate financial statements, the separate financial statements should be read and understood in the context of the information disclosed in the consolidated financial statements presented as at 31 December 2017 by the ultimate reporting entity, Energetický a průmyslový holding, a.s., with its registered office at Pařížská 130/26, Josefov, 110 00 Prague 1, Czech Republic.
+The consolidated financial statements of Energetický a průmyslový holding, a.s. are available at its registered office and will be deposited with the Business Register of the Municipal Court in Prague, Czech Republic by statutory deadlines.

-Separate financial statements of SPP - distribúcia, a.s. and consolidated financial statements of SPP Infrastructure, a.s. are deposited with the Commercial Register of Bratislava 1 District Court (Záhradnícka 10, 812 44 Bratislava) published in the Commercial Journal, available at the registered office of SPP distribúcia, a.s., and published at www.spp-distribucia.sk.
+Separate financial statements of SPP - distribúcia, a.s. and consolidated financial statements of SPP Infrastructure, a.s. are deposited with the Business Register of Bratislava 1 District Court (Záhradnícka 10, 812 44 Bratislava) published in the Commercial Journal, available at the registered office of SPP distribúcia, a.s., and published at www.spp-distribucia.sk.